hyperledger/indy-hipe/text/connection-protocol/README.md

 ##### Routing Keys

-If `routing_keys` is present and non-empty, additional forwarding wrapping will be necessary for the request message.
+If `routingKeys` is present and non-empty, additional forwarding wrapping will be necessary for the request message.
 See the explanation in the Request section.

 ##### Agency Endpoint

 The endpoint for the connection is either present in the invitation or available in the DID Document of a presented DID.
 If the endpoint is not a URI but a DID itself, that DID refers to an Agency.

-In that case, the `serviceEndpoint` of the DID must be a URI, and the `recipient_keys` must contain a single key.
-That key is appended to the end of the list of `routing_keys` for processing.
-For more information about message forwarding and routing, see the ???
-HIPE.
+In that case, the `serviceEndpoint` of the DID must be a URI, and the `recipientKeys` must contain a single key.
+That key is appended to the end of the list of `routingKeys` for processing.
+For more information about message forwarding and routing, see [HIPE 22](https://github.com/hyperledger/indy-hipe/tree/master/text/0022-cross-domain-messaging).

 #### Standard Invitation Encoding